klarna/react-native-klarna/README.md

     /*
      Get inital snippet from your backend and replace it with a confirmation one once the order status is finalised.
-     If error occurs set snippet to 'error' to dismiss loading screen */
+     If error occurs, set snippet to 'error' to dismiss loading screen */
     let { snippet } = this.props;
     const { finalSnippet, orderStatus, loadError } = this.props;